Kamran-Afzali/Kamran-Afzali.github.io/_posts/DP_ML.md

 lrdp$coeff # Gets private coefficients
 ```

-This code implements a differentially private linear regression using the `DPpack` R package.
-It ensures that the linear regression model provides privacy guarantees according to differential privacy (DP), which protects sensitive data from being reverse-engineered from the model's parameters.

-Here’s an explanation of the code:

-### Step-by-Step Breakdown

 **Generate Data:**

    - `n <- 500` sets the number of data points to 500.